sledilnik/website/src/content/en/about.md

 -   healthcare system capacity: number of beds, intensive care units, respirators for ventilation...

     We are also constantly striving to add new important categories.
-    All data is collected and available in form of [GSheets, CSV or via REST API.](/en/datasources)
+    All data is collected and available in the form of [CSV files, REST API and Google Docs Sheets](/en/data).

 <details>